-You may apply for a financial hardship withdrawal from your Employee Pretax account and Employee Roth account and any vested portion of your Employer Match account if you:
+You may apply for a financial hardship withdrawal from your Employee Pretax Account if you:

-- Have incurred a severe financial hardship, and - Have taken all other withdrawals available to you, but - Have not attained age 591⁄2.
+- Have incurred a severe financial hardship, and - Have taken all other loans and withdrawals available to you, but - Have not attained age 591/2.

-Financial hardship withdrawals will be approved for all unpaid:
+Financial hardship withdrawals will be approved for:

-- Un-reimbursed medical expenses for you, your spouse or other dependents, or your designated beneficiary. - Payment for the next 12 months of room and board, tuition or educational fees for postsecondary education for you, your spouse or your children, or your designated beneficiary. - Costs directly related to the purchase (excluding mortgage payments) of your primary residence. - Payment of amounts necessary to prevent eviction from or foreclosure on your primary residence. - Funeral or Burial Expenses for the participant's deceased parent, spouse, children or dependents, or your designated beneficiary.
+- Unreimbursed medical expenses for you, your spouse or other dependents. - Payment for the next 12 months of room and board, tuition or educational fees for postsecondary education for you, your spouse or your children.

-Expenses for the repair of damage to the participant's principal residence that would qualify for the casualty deduction under Code Section 165.
+- Costs directly related to the purchase (excluding mortgage payments) of your primary residence. - Payment of amounts necessary to prevent eviction from or foreclosure on your primary residence. - Payments for burial or funeral expenses for the Participant's deceased parent, spouse, children, or dependents. - Expenses for the repair of damage to the Participant's principal residence that would qualify for the casualty deduction. - Any other circumstances permitted by the Code.

 You may withdraw only the amount needed to pay your hardship expenses.
 However, the amount of an immediate and heavy financial need may include any amounts necessary to pay taxes or penalties that may result from the distribution.
+Any hardship withdrawal from your Employee Pretax Account will be limited to your cumulative contributions to that account.
+If you make a hardship withdrawal, you will be suspended from making Employee Pretax Contributions until at least six months after the date of your withdrawal.

-A financial hardship withdrawal from your Account cannot be rolled over to an IRA.
+A financial hardship withdrawal from your Employee Pretax Account cannot be rolled over to an IRA.